 - Suggest expressing his/her thoughts or feelings by writing a letter to the deceased, God or a higher power.

-- Encourage them to talk to someone who is specialized in grief or to join a grief support group.
+- Encourage them to talk to someone who specializes in grief or to join a grief support group.
+Research shows that bereavement support groups increase a sense of well-being.
+2

 - Suggest developing or getting into routines or choosing a few goals to accomplish in the next six months.